My finances, my projects, my life

 However, it is not a market for the inexperienced or hard up.
 Owning a classic is not like owning a normal car: the local garage cannot step in every time it needs to be repaired, and the costs associated with running and maintenance may be substantial.

 Many purchasers of classic cars buy vehicles at auction or scour specialist magazines to find overlooked gems.
-It is worth starting out with a clear idea of your budget, which should also include the cost of insurance and tax, auction fees if applicable, and transporting it home.
+It is a good idea to start out with a clear idea of your budget, which should also include the cost of insurance and tax, auction fees if applicable, and transporting the vehicle home.

 ‘Provenance’ is considered very important by experts.
 Almost all classic cars will have been repaired at some point, in some cases substantially, and buyers will demand assurance that it has been carried out properly.
-A long record of ownership and care is the best protection.
+A comprehensive record of ownership and maintenance is the best protection.

 Classic car funds

 Bernie Ecclestone, the billionaire former owner of Formula 1’s marketing rights who started out as a London used-car dealer, is an avid classic car collector.
 His advice for people wanting to make money in classic cars is straightforward: “Buy cheap.”
-Nevertheless, Ecclestone has been known to go overboard for the right car, buying Ayrton Senna’s 1993 McLaren for €4.1 million.
+Nevertheless, Ecclestone has been known to go overboard for the right car, buying the McLaren with which the late Ayrton Senna won the 1993 Monaco Grand Prix for €4.1 million.
 And since restoration of old cars is slow and expensive, paying for quality might be better advice for a new investor.

 The advice of former Formula 1 supremo Bernie Ecclestone for making money with classic cars is straightforward: Buy cheap.

-As with other collectibles such as wine, watches and art, a number of investment funds have been established to pool investors’ money to invest in classic cars, given that individual assets are often expensive.
-Swiss asset manager Hetica Capital launched a €50 million Luxembourg closed-ended fund in 2021, targeting returns of between 9% and 15% after seven years.
-In 2023 Italian specialist asset manager Azimut Investments is planning to launch what it says will be the world’s first evergreen fund, also domiciled in the grand duchy, targeting vintage vehicles, investing in cars worth at least €1 million.
+As with other collectibles such as wine, watches and art, a number of investment firms have set up funds to pool investors’ money to invest in classic cars, given that individual assets are often extremely expensive.
+Swiss asset manager Hetica Capital launched a €50 million Luxembourg closed-ended fund in 2021, targeting an annual return of between 9% and 15% after seven years.
+In 2023 Italian specialist asset manager Azimut Investments launched what it says was the world’s first evergreen fund for classic cars, also domiciled in the grand duchy, targeting limited edition luxury vehicles with a value of at least €1 million.

-There’s also the problem that an investment fund rules out two of the most potent pleasures of owning a classic car: looking at it and driving it.
+There’s also the issue that an investment fund rules out two of the most potent pleasures of owning a classic car: looking at it, and driving it.
 Although some funds allow cars to be viewed and even driven occasionally, it’s not the same as knowing it is tucked up in the garage, ready for a quick spin around the neighbourhood.

 It is not a market for the inexperienced or hard up – the local garage cannot step in every time the car needs to be repaired, and the costs associated with running and maintenance may be substantial.